May 26, 2020

 Rates & Regulatory

 Does your S/4 migration require regulatory approval?
 For those seeking recovery, the answer is likely yes.
 Utilities that we have been working with are finding that this approval milestone is taking anywhere from 6 to 12 months depending upon where they are at in the rate case cycle.
 There are many variables that determine what influence the regulators have upon your S/4 migration.
 The key takeaway is that you need to understand and calendarize the entire approval process for your S/4 migration.
-Do not get surprise by an unknown approval process.
+Do not get surprised by an unknown approval process.
 Anecdotally, one of our customers failed to get their S/4 migration included in their two-year forward-looking rate case…essentially sidelining their S/4 plans for two years.

 Potential M&A Activity